SAM-BA is freely downloadable in two versions:

 SAM-BA can be used only when on the MCU is running RomBOOT.
 When the CPU is running other codes like at91bootstrap, uboot or linux it is not usable because it talk only with RomBOOT.

-The RoadRunner with QuadSPI on board (Model Q16/Q64/Q256) are already programmed to boot from QuadSPI.
+The RoadRunner with QuadSPI on board (Model Q16/Q64/Q128) are already programmed to boot from QuadSPI.
 The default code put on it is at91bootstrap.

-In case you want to reflash it just press the push-button BOOTOFF on the Berta D2 board and the press the RESET botton to restart the MPU.
+In case you want to reflash it just press the push-button BOOTOFF on the Berta D2 board and then press and release after one second the RESET button to restart the MPU.
+Then release the BOOTOFF pushbutton.

-In this situation a new USB device is announced on the USB port of your PC:
+In this situation the RoadRunner MPU is inhibited to boot from the QuadSPI, it remains in RomBoot mode and a new USB device is announced on the USB port of your PC:

 $ lsusb ...
 Bus 002 Device 004: ID <b>03eb:6124 Atmel Corp. at91sam SAMBA bootloader</b> ...